70Shubham07/Digital-CV/index.md

       - **Implemented various Flask RESTful services**, and made significant contributions to an existing large code base, to add a language translation-request tracking workflow to an **application** that enabled users to **create customer-specific email templates**.
 The translation-requests were processed by external services integrated with REST APIs.
 Also implemented automated statistical significance testing modules to measure **effectiveness of content** (by **measuring click-through rates**).

-      - Under the guidance of a lead data-scientist, worked on a **churn-modelling** ML project.
+      - Under the guidance of a lead data-scientist, worked on a **churn-modelling** project.
 Explored **techniques for feature engineering (temporal features)** and handling **data imbalance** (SMOTE).
 Experimented with different ensemble models.
 Implemented critical procedures using Python and delivered a final solution that helped the customers **identify strong indicators of potential churn**.

 - ## SELECTED SIDE PROJECTS:
   -  [Json Object Navigator](https://pypi.org/project/navigate-json/): Developers often work with extremely **complex JSON** data and end up spending a lot of manual effort to inspect and develop code to access data nested deep in the JSON structure.
 Built a Python API that automatically **generates the code** and hence **saves manual efforts**.